adidevara/GOFIG/README.md

 SecondInputColor: The color of the Venn diagram section for the first input.
 The default is ‘blue’.

 Title: The title for the Venn diagram.
-The default in “Gene Ontology Comparison”.
+The default is “Gene Ontology Comparison”.

 **ontVennSub(InputFile, FirstInputFileName = "Input 1", SecondInputFileName = "Input 2", FirstInputColor = 'lightgreen', SecondInputColor = 'blue')**